Support Trails on our National Forests Today!

 Pretty cool right?

 But imagine trying to maintain that vast trail network.
 That’s what the USDA Forest Service tries to do every day, along with managing our forests for a host of other critical priorities like wildlife habitat, clean water and wildfire.
-Unfortunately, with the limited resources Congress provides and a staff spread thin, the Forest Service just can’t maintain all those trails, even with the help of dedicated trail partners.
+Unfortunately, with limited resources and a staff spread thin, the Forest Service just can’t maintain all those trails, even with the help of dedicated trail partners.

 But, with your help, these incredible trails will get a big boost in 2018.